uber/AutoDispose/README.md

 #### Maybe (as a scope)

 The `Maybe` semantic is modeled after the `takeUntil()` operator, which accepts an `Observable` whose first emission is used as a notification to signal completion.
-This is is logically the behavior of a `Single`, so we choose to make that explicit.
+This is logically the behavior of a `Single`, so we choose to make that explicit.
 Scope providers may want to dynamically indicate that a scope is "unbound" though, so we use a `Maybe` to indicate this via its completion.
 All scopes in AutoDispose eventually resolve to a `Maybe` that emits the end-of-scope notification